-Digital LEEP is designed for directors and senior managers tasked with oversight, management, and implementation of digital transformation initiatives.
+The Chief Digital Officer Certificate Program is designed for directors and senior managers tasked with oversight, management, and implementation of digital transformation initiatives.
 The program is also relevant for professionals across functions who want to rise to the challenges of a rapidly digitizing society and marketplace.
 If your department/role is seeing increased digital visibility, responsibility, or exposure — or if you’re looking to build your digital leadership portfolio to evolve into the next phase of your career — then this is the right program for you.

 Digital drives new efficiencies, new modes of work, and creates data to develop new experiences, products, and services.
 However, it also opens up an organization to issues associated with culture, organization, security, and privacy when not introduced effectively.
 How do organizations strike a balance while keeping up with market dynamics, hyper competition, and increasingly stringent consumer-facing legislation?